stutxo/connect4xyz/README.md

 At least with this game you can play it with zero need to trust a single server, and as long as a nostr relay exists somewhere on the internet, this game will continue to work.

-Ofc you have to be honest yourself but this is only really meant for playing with friends, you can cheat at connect4 in real life but it would be a bit weird. :D
+Ofc you have to be honest yourself but this is only really meant for playing with friends, you can cheat at connect4 in real life but it would be a bit weird. xD

 ## Nostr Events Used